Theocracy (band): Christmas

-Starting in 2003, the band has recorded and released one Christmas-themed song for free download to all members of their "Club of Souls" fan group per year, located on their official website, excluding 2013 and 2015.
+Starting in 2003, the band has recorded and released one Christmas-themed song for free download to all members of their "Club of Souls" fan group per year through 2012, located on their official website, as well as additional songs in 2014 and 2019.
 In 2013, Matt Smith instead dedicated his efforts to the Collide & Spark charity special, released as Project Aegis.
 In 2015, Theocracy instead were working on a new album, therefore did not have any time to record a new Christmas song.